glasnt/talks/2017_01_LCA_JavaScript/slides.md

  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">True</code></pre></div> <!-- .element: class="fragment" -->

 <span class="dasfoot"><a href="www.youtube.com/watch?v=sH4XF6pKKmk">Investigating Python Wats</a></span>
+Note:
+what about if a is 257

+and b is 257

+is a b?

+no

+but if we declare them on he same line

+they are
 ---

 # <pre>#!/usr/bin/env java</pre> <!-- .slide: class="center" -->